 Here are a few current uses of AI in human resources:

 - Analyzing candidate profiles – many companies have invested in AI to help with the hiring process.
 Using AI, HR managers can analyze a potential candidate's past work experiences and interests and match them with the best roles.

 - Organization Network Analysis – to assist your company in becoming more sustainable and successful, AI can be used to analyze formal and informal relationships in the business, which can help develop business strategies that increase the organic exchange of information.

-- Running outreach campaigns – an Artificial Intelligence voicebot can contact hundreds or thousands of individuals to present the offer, respond to simple questions, and pass them to a sales representative if the person is interested.
-This was previously unattainable for most businesses, as it would require a major investment in real-life outreach agents.
+- Running outreach campaigns – an Artificial Intelligence voicebot can contact hundreds or even thousands of individuals to present and sell your product's offering.
+It can respond to simple questions, and pass them to a sales rep if the person is interested.
+Automating this was a previously impossible task for most businesses, but thanks to accessible AI tools, any business can take advantage.

-As we’ve discussed in this piece, AI and Machine Learning have revolutionized and will continue to revolutionize businesses for many years to come.
-From IT operations to sales, implementing AI into business environments cuts down on time spent on repetitive tasks, improves employee productivity, and enhances the overall customer experience.
-It also helps avoid mistakes and detect potential crises at a level unattainable to humans.
+As we’ve mentioned, AI and Machine Learning have revolutionized and will continue to revolutionize businesses for many years to come.
+From Marketing to operations to sales, implementing AI into business environments cuts down on time spent on repetitive tasks, improves employee productivity, and enhances the overall customer experience.
+It also helps avoid mistakes and detect potential crises.

 It’s really no wonder why businesses are leveraging it across all functions and you should too.

 Want to build your personal AI?
 Book a demo call with our team and we’ll show you how to automate tedious daily tasks with Levity AI.